-If you're still in the beginning phases of writing your novel and need some tools to improve your grammar or you need a fun map generator, I recommend you stop by my other blog post here.
+Suppose you're still in the beginning phases of writing your novel and need some tools to improve your grammar, or you need a fun map generator.
+In that case, I recommend you stop by my other blog post.

 Book Cover Mock-Ups

 Adazing can be used to create an ebook mock-up of your book covers, so you can see what the finished product could look like and market your book on social media.
 This product they offer is not for free.
-You can certainly upload your images to the site for free and see the results, but if you want to use any of them for social media, you'll have to pay a fee and also give them your email address.
+You can upload your images to the site and see the results, but if you want to use any of them for social media, you'll need to pay a fee and give them your email address.

-Canva is FREE!!!
-Canva is a drag and drop format that provides access to over a million photographs, graphics, and fonts.
-There are templates that you can pay for as well, but they have enough variety that you don't need to purchase anything if you're low on cash.
+Canva is FREE!
+Canva is a drag-and-drop format that provides access to over a million photographs, graphics, and fonts.
+There are templates that you can pay for, but they have enough variety that you don't need to purchase anything if you're low on cash.

-The Image Apothecary has a large collection of stylized stock photos that are ready to use on all social media platforms.
-Some of their templates will acquire Adobe Photoshop to use properly, but they do offer assistance if you do not have the software to insert them yourself.
+The Image Apothecary has an extensive collection of stylized stock photos for any genre.
+Some of their templates will acquire Adobe Photoshop to use correctly, but they offer assistance if you don't have the software to insert them yourself.
 Please check out their FAQ's page for more information and prices.

 Purchase Professional Book Covers